borisvasilevskiy/GNN_benchmarks_on_algorithms/README.md

 1. For each node, calculate the number of neighbors.
 2. Determine if the graph is planar.
 This task is linearly-solvable (https://en.wikipedia.org/wiki/Planarity_testing#:~:text=In%20graph%20theory%2C%20the%20planarity,the%20plane%20without%20edge%20intersections).
 The theorem says the graph shouldn't contain K_5 and K_{3,3} subgraphs.
 It implies that all sufficient information should be possible to collect from 2-step neighbourhood of each node (therefore, 2-layer GNN might already solve the problem).
+3. Calculate the number of nodes in the graph.

 ## Approaches